 Performance, battery life, and charging

 Apple is adept at squeezing good battery life from relatively low capacity, but Google has disappointed in the past — the Pixel 3 had poor stamina.
-For some reason, Google has put an even smaller battery in the Pixel 4, so it has a capacity of 2,800mAh to the iPhone’s 3,046mAh.
+For some reason, Google put an even smaller battery in the Pixel 4, so it has a capacity of 2,800mAh to the iPhone’s 3,046mAh.
 Having used it for a while, we can confirm the Pixel 4 causes battery anxiety frequently and falls well short of the iPhone in the battery department.
 Both offer fast wired charging at 18W and support Qi wireless charging.
 With more power and better battery life, the iPhone 11 Pro takes the win.

 Winner: Apple iPhone 11 Pro